momo4826/momo4826.github.io/_posts/C/2022-12-07-basics-about-array.md

 ---
 layout: post
-title: HarvardX CS50x Lecture2 Array Notes
+title: Basics about Array
 date: 2022-12-07
 categories: [computer science]
 tags: [course, introduction to Computer Science]
-excerpt:
+excerpt: This lecture covers compilation process, how to debug, data structure--array, data type string, user-defined functions and command line arguments.
 ---
-This lecture covers compilation process, how to debug, data structure--array, data type string, user-defined functions and command line arguments.
 ## Compilation process
 There are two method to execute a program, interpretation and compilation.
 Technically, **every language can be interpreted or compiled**.
 Some languages are called as compiled languages like C, just because we are used to compile it, of course, you can build an interpreter for it.